legendary0083/md_project/test1.md

 # `When Bank Capital Standards Aren't Actually That Standard`

+> A Federal Reserve working paper shows a wide variation in the way banking rules are implemented across jurisdictions.

 Fifty shades of banking regulation might not sound very titillating.
 Perhaps it should be.

 A new Federal Reserve working paper lays bare the degree to which ostensibly black-and-white rules set by the Basel Committee on Banking Supervision differ in their implementation.